RaviPrakash2004/5C-Network/README.md

 python predict.py --model attention_unet --input ./path_to_image

-## Video Demo
-Here is a [video demonstration](#) of the Streamlit UI in action, showing metastasis segmentation results.

 ## Challenges in Brain Metastasis Segmentation
 1. Data Scarcity: A limited amount of annotated medical data.